xxxw567/xxxw567.github.io/_pages/about.md

 published: true
 ---

 Xia Yiwei (夏一巍), Nemo, is currently an assistant professor at the school of law, Southwestern University of Finance and Economics.
-He received B.A. in Law and Engineering (Forensic Science) (2012) from Southwest University of Political Science and Law (SWUPL), China, a M.A. in Criminology (2015) and a Ph.D. in Sociology (2019) from University of Macau.
-His work has appeared in The China Review, Journal of Contemporary China, Sociological Methodological Review, Journal of Contemporary Criminal Justice, Asian Journal of Criminology, etc. His research interests includes:
+He received B.A. in Law and Engineering (Forensic Science) (2012) from Southwest University of Political Science and Law (SWUPL), China, an M.A. in Criminology (2015) and a Ph.D. in Sociology (2019) from University of Macau.
+His work has appeared in The China Review, Journal of Contemporary China, Sociological Methodological Review, Journal of Contemporary Criminal Justice, Asian Journal of Criminology, etc. His research interests include:

 ## Quantitative methods：
  * Developing statistical methods: [Generalized Inflation Discreet Models](https://journals-sagepub-com.libezproxy.umac.mo/doi/full/10.1177/0049124118782535)